 E. What kind of litter do you use?

 - Most cats prefer unscented litter.
 There are many different types and textures of cat litter, including clay, recycled newspaper, and wheat.
 Try different kinds until you find one your cat likes.
+Keep in mind, switching brands and types suddenly can cause stress as well.
+Once you find something that works, stick to it!

 Recommended Book: The Fastidious Feline: How to Prevent and Treat Litter Box Problems by Patricia McConnell, PhD (available for sale in our lobby)